Shocking CCTV captures moment cars skid around 'ring of fire' | ITV News

 "The people doing this might be having fun, but the knock on effect is just unreasonable and it's putting already strained emergency services at much much much higher pressure."

-Bedfordshire Police said it is working with Central Bedfordshire Council to introduce a new Public Spaces Protection Order for the whole of Central Beds to help prevent car meets taking place.
+Bedfordshire Police said it was working with Central Bedfordshire Council to prevent car meets taking place.

 “At a recent meet that we had prior knowledge of, we were able to proactively organise a police intervention which led to officers seizing a vehicle.